 And what is Christmas without chocolate?
 Well, in my book, it’s not up to much.
 And seeing as it’s a special day, just any old chocolate won’t do.
 Something rather special is called for.
 So it give me great pleasure to present to you some of the best chocolate around – Zotter.

-Not only that, but packaging is carbon neutral – cardboard outer and organic plastic which is claimed to be 100% biodegradable.
+Not only that, but packaging is carbon neutral.
+The out wrapper is cardboard outer and the inner is organic plastic which Zotter claim is 100% biodegradable.
 All chocolate is handmade, from bean to bar.
 So far, so good.
 It seems that Austria’s pivotal role as a cradle of chocolate innovation continues from the far-off days of the Sachetorte down to the present.

 I was recently sent four bars to try.

 The chocolate is round like the wheel of a wagon with a slightly off-centre hub and geometric patterns scored into the surface.
 The hub tastes of spicy hot sweet chai milk tea; the outer disc is of dark chocolate which is beautifully smooth and melts wickedly in the mouth.

-French Nougat – This is one of the 70g hand-scooped bars that Zotter are now famous for.
-I couldn’t wait to try this one.
-First off the chocolate was a dark milk with 60% cocoa, my favourite kind, but one which is very hard to get hold of.
-It was filled with a layer of salty honeyed pistachio and hazelnut nougat on top of a layer of cinnamon and ginger flavoured almond praline.
+Zotter is particularly famous for its 70g hand-scooped bars.
+French Nougat is one of these.
+Hence, I couldn’t wait to try it.
+First off the chocolate is a dark milk with 60% cocoa.
+This is my favourite kind, but one which is very hard to get hold of.
+It’s filled with a layer of salty honeyed pistachio and hazelnut nougat on top of a layer of cinnamon and ginger flavoured almond praline.